bcbio/bcbio-nextgen/docs/contents/configuration.rst

 -  ``variantcaller`` Variant calling algorithm.
 Can be a list of multiple options [gatk, freebayes, varscan, samtools, gatk-haplotype, cortex]
+-  ``validate`` A VCF file of expected variant calls to perform validation and grading of output variants from the pipeline.
+    This provides a mechanism to ensure consistency of calls against a known set of variants, supporting comparisons to genotyping array data or reference materials.
 -  ``variant_regions`` BED file of regions to call variants in.
 -  ``mark_duplicates`` Identify and remove variants [false, true]
 -  ``recalibrate`` Perform variant recalibration [true, false]